SimonRuttmann/TheWarriorsMemory/README.md

 - 📊 ScriptableObject-driven setup and runtime logic
 - 🔊 Audio feedback for every action and animation

+## 🔧 Design
-A brief overview of the game logic can be seen below:
+A brief overview of the games logic structure can be seen in the package diagram below:
 ![Package Diagram](media/img/package-diagram.png)
+The correspondig .eapx file (Enterprise Architect) can be found [here](docs/enterprisearchitect/architecture.eapx).
 ---

 ## 🧑‍💻 Teamwork makes the Dream Work